 Disabled parking permits are a lifeline to many individuals with disabilities.
 They allow patients to move freely about their cities, providing them with a less stressful experience when they want to leave their homes.
-The application process is relatively simple, no matter who you are; each state has its own DMV (Department of Motor Vehicles) that sets the criteria, accepts applications, and assigns permits.
-However, many people may wonder, “Can I own multiple disabled parking permits?”
+The application process and overall state qualifications are relatively simple, no matter who you are; each state has its own DMV (Department of Motor Vehicles) that sets the criteria, accepts applications, and assigns permits.
+However, many people may wonder, “Can you have more than one handicap placard?”
 Or even “Can I use someone else’s disabled parking permit?”
 These are valid questions, and it’s important that people know the rules before you apply for your permit.

 Can I Own Multiple Disabled Parking Permits?

-Before we answer the question of multiple permits, let’s take a look at who exactly can qualify for a disabled parking permit.
+Before we answer the question of how many handicap placards you can have, let’s take a look at who exactly can qualify for a disabled parking permit.
 Although each state sets its own qualifying conditions, the core list doesn’t really vary across the country.
 It’s important to keep in mind that the final say on whether a person should or shouldn’t be granted a permit is left in the hands of the examining physician.
 If the qualifying conditions are vague or generalized, then this can lend itself to a lot of scope for physicians to recommend patients.

 Millions of Americans have physical disabilities that might necessitate a handicap parking permit.
 These permits come in two forms: a plastic tag that hangs inside the car, usually on the rear-view mirror, or a more permanent license plate that drivers fix to the back bumper.
 Both prominently display the wheelchair symbol, known as the International Symbol of Access (ISA), and come in a variety of different colors, depending on the permit assigned.

-Can You Have More Than One Disabled Parking Permit?
+Can You Have More Than One Handicap Placard?

 No matter which state you’re in, the rules are very clear on this.
 Only one permit is allocated per person.
 It’s important to remember a distinction here: a handicap parking permit is assigned to the person, not the vehicle.
 So even though it might stay in the primary vehicle, the permit is only valid when the disabled owner is inside.
 Although you cannot be assigned more than one disabled parking permit, it is totally legal to move your permit from one vehicle or another, provided you are traveling in it.
 Disabled parking permits are designed to reduce physical and mental stress in patients’ lives.
 No matter which vehicle you’re traveling in, you can avail of that right.